scharlau/shopping_exercise_django/README.md

 ## Behave added for BDD

 This adds driver directory, and features, with steps directory.
-We can now add the testing library Behave, along with Selenium for and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers
+We can now add the testing library Behave, along with Selenium for and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers Then put the binary at driver/chromedriver in your app, as you see in the repo.

 If you're on a Mac, then you will need to remove the chrome driver from quarantine with the command